 If you live in a mild climate, you may have a heat pump in place of an air conditioner.
 This outdoor unit provides both heat and air conditioning for your home.

 It needs open space all year, especially if it snows.
 Get rid of snow that gathers on the top and near the sides of the unit.

 If your heat pump fills with wintry precipitation, switch it off.
 Use warm water to melt snow and ice and give the water a little while to drain before turning your system back on.

 Schedule Annual Maintenance with J.L.
 Brady Company LLC

 Overdue for yearly air conditioner maintenance?
 Give us a call at 309-517-7511 today!

 A routine AC tune-up means your air conditioner is likely more efficient—and less likely to overheat.
-And it also lets our skilled technicians to pinpoint small issues before they become costly problems.
+And it also helps our skilled technicians to find small issues before they become costly problems.